••home

 ––––––––––––––––––––––––––––––––––––––

-Timepiece by Texas-based Cindy McTee, provided a totally exhilarating exploration of momentum.
+Timepiece by Texas-based Cindy McTee, proved a totally exhilarating exploration of momentum.
+Archly-patterned string figurations underpinned wind cantilenas in ticking textures perfectly proportioned to the piece's length.
 Under Andrew Litton, the Dallas players delivered it with exuberant delight.

 Christopher Morley